 What We Offer

-TNTP offers a competitive hourly wage commensurate with experience in a similar position.
-Teacher Development Coaches’ hourly wage is $30 per hour.
+TNTP and our partners offer a competitive hourly wage commensurate with experience in a similar position.
 TNTP offers a motivated team of dynamic colleagues, a collegial atmosphere that values professional development and valuable feedback, and the chance to impact the direction of a growing, mission-driven company that is committed to the success of our nation’s children.
 We also offer an inclusive environment where staff are encouraged to bring their whole selves to work each day.

-Teacher Development Coaches can expect up to 40 hours of training over multiple days in the spring in the summer.
-Teacher Development Coaches are focused on preparation work in advance of pre-service training and a full-time commitment of 40 – 50+hours/week for the five weeks of pre-service training.
+Mentor Teachers can expect up to 40 hours of training over multiple days in the spring in the summer.
+Mentor Teachers are focused on preparation work in advance of pre-service training and a full-time commitment of 40 – 50+hours/week for the weeks of pre-service training.

-If you are interested in becoming a Teacher Development Coach for Tulsa Teacher Corps, please submit a resume and one-page cover letter that answers the following questions:
+If you are interested in becoming a Mentor Teacher for RootsLA, please submit a resume and one-page cover letter that answers the following questions:

 - Why do your experience and skills make you a strong candidate to mentor new teachers who are preparing for their first years in high need classrooms?

-- What do you believe to be the biggest challenges incoming Corps Members will face in their first year and how you will help them to overcome these challenges during pre-service training?
+- What do you believe to be the biggest challenges incoming Fellows will face in their first year and how you will help them to overcome these challenges during pre-service training?